 People will still want personalized service that provides results, but they will get this from being in a group setting.

 Customers will start seeing the benefits of the group.

-Clients will quickly see that in exercising with others, exercise is more fun, it makes it easier to exercise, it makes you more accountable, and leads to better results.
+Clients will quickly see that exercising with others.
+Exercise is more fun; it makes exercising easier, makes you more accountable, and leads to better results.

-The type of group training that will grow in 2011 are boot camps.
+The type of group training that will grow in 2011 is boot camps.

 In 2011, we will see boot camps overshadow one-on-one personal training.